Tortar/PowerPointAudio-Extractor/README.md

 # Simplified Procedure : Using file .exe

-You can also download the folder exe_file with which you can run the programm without needing python neither to be installed.
+You can also download the folder exe_file with which you can run the program without needing python neither to be installed.
 Put the powerpoints on the same folder and click on the .exe file .
 That's it !